DiligentGraphics/DiligentSamples/Tutorials/Tutorial03_Texturing/readme.md

 ## Loading a texture

 Diligent Engine provides cross-platform texture loading library that supports jpg, png, tiff and dds formats.
-Loading a texture with this library requries just few lines of code:
+Loading a texture with this library requires just a few lines of code:

 ```cpp
 TextureLoadInfo loadInfo;